ebrandwein21/AdoptMe_CS3330/README.md

 git clone https://github.com/ebrandwein21/AdoptMe_CS3330.git
 ensure that eclipse has found the src folder (which should be done by default)
 Hit the run button on eclipse.
-There should be the adopt pet console window popping up on your end :).
+The adopt a pet console window popping up on your end :).

 Created by Esther Brandwein and Samantha Friedman